LuridSorcerer/ra-overlay/README.md

 Currently, the overlay only grabs the game data once.
 Eventually, it should periodically check for updates.

+A feed of recent achievements might be useful or interesting.

+A game's completion status (Unfinished/Beaten/Mastered) should be displayed somewhere.

 The scrolling direction, checkerboard size, and colors of the background are hard-coded.
 These should be configurable via config.json.